Label printing and barcode scanning

 All labels, printers and barcode scanners recommended on this page are just recommendations.
 You should be able to use any compatible alternative.

-We provide some links to other websites/suppliers which are hope are helpful.
+We provide some links to other websites/suppliers, which we hope are helpful.
 If you use them, you do so at your own risk and we hope you have a good experience.
 We’ve only suggested suppliers that we’ve personally had good experiences with in the past and receive no commission (or similar) for suggesting them.
 They should be considered as suggestions only and not recommendations.
-For hardware, if your budget is tight, we’d also recommend checking ebay for a good deal.
-The hardware recommended is very reliable and we’ve a number of customer who’ve purchased 2nd-hand devices for a great price and been very happy with their purchases.
+For hardware, if your budget is tight, we’d also recommend checking eBay for a good deal.
+The hardware recommended is very reliable and we have a number of customers who’ve purchased 2nd-hand devices for a great price and been very happy with their purchases.

 Hi, we would just like to check we are buying the right products.
 Are the Permanent cask/keg labels used for beer name, gyle etc, which can be removed when returned, and different beer name, gyle is being racked into it?